rhyeal/aws-rotate-iam-keys/README.template.md

 nano ~/.aws-rotate-iam-keys
 ```

+Note: if you are using Apple Silicon: `cp /opt/homebrew/etc/aws-rotate-iam-keys ~/.aws-rotate-iam-keys`

 The `aws-rotate-iam-keys` command is invoked once daily for each line in the
 configuration.
 Each line contains a single set of command line options.
 If you
 need to invoke the command multiple times to rotate your keys, you must add